THE MYSTERY UNRAVELLED

 INSURANCE IS A GREAT OPTION

-I reached out to Trupanion Insurance and asked for any data that they could provide around the ingestion of foreign objects.
-Burrinjuck Labradoodles offer free 30 day insurance with Trupanion as part of our “Take Home” offer with all our pet puppies.
-Statistically, one million dollars was re-imbursed to new owners who had taken advantage of the free 30 days cover related to foreign body surgeries (from 2022 up until March 23rd this year).
+I reached out to Trupanion Insurance and asked for any data, they could provide around the ingestion of foreign objects.
+Statistically, one million dollars was re-imbursed to new owners for foreign body ingestion for pet owners who had taken advantage of the free 30 days breeder cover, during the time period from March 23rd 2022 up until March 23rd 2026.

+Burrinjuck Labradoodles offer free 30 day insurance with Trupanion Insurance, as part of our “Take Home” offer with all our pet puppies.
 Surgical intervention for ingested foreign objects can cost between $8000 and $16000.
 That’s an expensive culinary meal.
-My strong recommendation would be to take advantage of the free 30 day insurance offer that comes with all of our puppies.
-We are proudly supported by Trupanion insurance and have a gold star rating due to the health and wellbeing of puppies in our breeding program.
+My strong recommendation would be to take advantage of the free 30 day insurance offer.
+We are proudly supported by Trupanion insurance and have a gold star rating due to the health and wellbeing of puppies in our breeding program and our extremely low rate of claims.
+Still, it is peace of mind to plan for the unexpected.

 30 Days FREE^ Pet Insurance